mitranim/wordplay/readme.md

 sicks (unlucky six) © M

-"nice to meat you" (carnivore to victim; alternatively, spoken after gibbing someone with a rocket) © M
+nice to meat you (carnivore to victim; alternatively, spoken after gibbing someone with a rocket) © M

 pinspiration (when you pin down something to be inspired by) © M